appliedblockchain/adonis-storage/README.md

 // File will be stored at `path/to/file/directory/filename` yield Storage.putFileAs('path/to/file/directory', contents, filename)

+// Additional parameters can be passed to the S3 driver yield Storage.putFile('/path/to/file', contents, {ContentType: 'image/jpeg'})

 // Return the url or absolute file path for accessing the file yield Storage.url('path/to/file')

 ```